Anty45/LLM-RAG-POC/README.md

 ## Install

-Please create a conda environment then :
+Please create a conda environment, activate it then :

 ```
 pip install -r requirements.txt
 ```

-:warning: For this project we using the python binding for [llama.cpp](https://github.com/abetlen/llama-cpp-python).
+:warning: For this project we are using the python binding for [llama.cpp](https://github.com/abetlen/llama-cpp-python).

 To install it on Mac M1 (witch is what i use on this POC) :
 > ```CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 pip install llama-cpp-python --no-cache-dir```